IRAQ – The Trip

 NAJAF (pop 1 million) It is considered the holiest city of Shia Islam and remains the center of Shia political power in Iraq.

 History.
-Under Ottoman rule, by 1604, 1604, the city was in ruins, inhabited by 500 people as the Euphrates river changed course leaving Najaf and Kufa high and dry with no agriculture.
+Under Ottoman rule, by 1604, the city was in ruins, inhabited by 500 people as the Euphrates River changed course leaving Najaf and Kufa high and dry with no agriculture.

 In 1803, the Euphrates moved back due to a century-long effort by the Ottomans to shift the flow of the river.
 As the shrine city of Najaf gained access to water again, its notables and holy men had considerable power.

-In 1915, it came under British rule, and many Shi‘i ‘Ulema’ were expelled to Persia, where they set the foundations for the rise of the city of Qom as the center of the Shi‘ite learning and authority, in lieu of Najaf which was not to regain it until 2003.
+In 1915, it came under British rule, and many Shi‘i ‘Ulema’ were expelled to Persia, where they set the foundations for the rise of the city of Qom as the center of Shi‘ite learning and authority, instead of Najaf which was not to regain it until 2003.

 In the 1980s, the entire area between the shrine and the city’s western edge was demolished because of the Shia uprising under Muhammad Baqir al-Sadr.